-This graphic shows the basic paths of a typical home's sewer lines -- key parts of which carry no water at all, but only air to provide proper venting.
+This graphic shows the basic paths of a typical home's drain line and sewer plumbing — key parts of which carry no water at all, but only air to provide proper venting.

 (3) Toilets also have a trap, which is what keeps standing water in the bowl.
 The toilet drain is the largest drain pipe in the house.

 (4) All household drains meet below the house in a main drain that carries the wastewater to the municipal sewer lines or to a septic system.
 A Y-shaped pipe in a basement or crawlspace provides clean-out access.